bcgov/mds/USAGE.md

 The backend is now running and seeded with random data.
 Run the following commands from within the `/frontend` directory to initialize the frontend:
+// there is no /frontend directory, this info is duplicated in monorepo.md but better

 ```
 $ yarn